DENA DAVIDA, M.A., PhD., Certified Movement Analyst

 • ”Perspectives anthropologiques : Les sens de l’événement de danse contemporaine,” keynote speaker for the Québec presenter’s network meeting, La danse sur les routes du Québec, 2009.

-• “Shedding new light on the Luna choreographic project within a global field of ‘art dance’ ethnographies,” presentation and round table organizer at the annual conference of the Society for Canadian Dance Studies, St-Johns, Newfoundland, June 2008.
+• “Shedding new light on the Luna choreographic project within a global field of ‘art dance’ ethnographies,” presentation and round table organizer at the annual conference of the Society for Canadian Dance, St-Johns, Newfoundland, June 2008.

-• “The ethnicity of Québécoise nouvelle danse: Insights gleaned from an ethnographic study of the Luna contemporary dance event”, presented at the annual conference of the Congress on Research in Dance, “Continuing Dance Culture Dialogues, Southwest and Beyond”, Tempe, Arizona, 2006.
+• “Does every little nouvelle danse movement have a meaning of its own?
+Contours of a contemporary art dance ethnography and the case of the Luna dance event in Montréal,” presented at the annual conference of the Congress on Research in Dance, “Continuing Dance Culture Dialogues, Southwest and Beyond”, Tempe, Arizona, 2006.

-• Local rganizer of the annual conference of the Congress on Research in Dance, “Dance and Human Rights”, Program of Studies and Practices in the Arts of the Dance Department, Université du Québec, Montréal, 2005.
+• Local organizer for the annual conference of the Congress on Research in Dance “Dance and Human Rights,” Program of Studies and Practices in the Arts of the Dance Department, Université du Québec, Montréal, 2005.

 • “Silent watching in the dark, enigmatic gesturing in the light: an ethnographic search for meaning in contemporary art dance events,” annual conference of the Popular Culture Association/American Culture Association, New Orleans, April 17-19, 2003.